aospapp/aosp/external/autotest/docs/test-that.md

 For instance:
 ```
 $ test_that -b lumpy -i lumpy-paladin/R38-6009.0.0-rc4 --web 100.96.51.136 :lab:
-dummy_Pass
+stub_Pass
 ```

-This will kick off the dummy_Pass test on a lumpy device on the Autotest instance located at 100.96.51.136
+This will kick off the stub_Pass test on a lumpy device on the Autotest instance located at 100.96.51.136